CUBA SELF - DRIVE IN ONE WEEK

 - Castillo de Jagua

-- Paseo El Prado also called the (Calle 37) – line up with traditional colonial style buildings
+- Paseo El Prado also called the (Calle 37) – line up with traditional colonial-style buildings

 The area with steep slopes densely covered in pines is a home for waterfalls and caves.
-Hiking is majority thing to do if you want to see the waterfalls which are only accessible on foot.
+Hiking is the majority thing to do if you want to see the waterfalls which are only accessible on foot.

 The visitor center is an excellent place to start where you get some information about the park.
 Moreover, you can buy your ticket as well.
-Getting to the park it is not easy.
+Getting to the park is not easy.
 Either you hire a taxi in Trinidad as many people do or rent a car for one day or booking a tour.